ThreeHoolagins/hsaFinalProject/README.md

 # High Speed Computer Architecture Project
-My High Speed Computer Architecture project in which we make a goldschmit divide unit
+My High Speed Computer Architecture project in which we make a Goldschmidt divide unit